Heinrich der Vogler, deutscher König: Hans-Peter König

 Now picture a glove.
 It is not an old glove, but it is exactly the right size.
 Picture hand sliding effortlessly into glove.
 Jonas is a Heldentenor.
 They always sound like baritones.
 He was better than even I had anticipated.
 The audience stamped the floor for him.

 Kent Nagano conducted.
-He is someone my son knew when, in his early days in Berkeley.
+He is someone my son knew in his early days in Berkeley.
 Bravo maestro.

 It was nice to hear German sung in Germany.
 You can actually make out what they are saying most of the time.
 We don't get that at home.